Jurong FC: Pre S.League Era

-In 1989, David Lee and Au Yeong Pak Kuan joined Jurong FC and the team won the President's Cup, Singapore Pool's Cup and finished runners-up in the Premier League.
-Jurong FC had two Danish and one Finnish player in the squad.
+In 1989, David Lee and Au Yeong Pak Kuan joined Jurong Town and the team won the President's Cup, Singapore Pool's Cup and finished runners-up in the Premier League.
+Jurong Town had two Danish and one Finnish player in the squad.

-In 1990, the club gave another opportunity to two youngsters, they are Tamil Maran and Shari Ismail, who are now back with Jurong FC.
+In 1990, the club gave another opportunity to two youngsters, they are Tamil Maran and Shari Ismail, who are now back with Jurong Town.
 The club also signed two Australian, Tommy Marras and Peter Murphy.
-And the team finished second in the Premier League with goal difference to Geylang International.
+And the team finished second in the Premier League with goal difference to Geylang United.

-In 1991, Jurong was relegated to Second Division.
+In 1991, Jurong Town was relegated to Second Division.

-In 1992, Jurong played well and was promoted to Premier League again.
+In 1992, Jurong Town played well and was promoted to Premier League again.
 During this year another player was unearthed, he was Nahar Daud, now playing for Tiong Bahru United.
-Jurong FC finished runners-up in the second division and qualify thru the play-off into the Premier League.
+Jurong Town finished runners-up in the second division and qualify thru the play-off into the Premier League.

 In 1993, the club was not doing so well even after signed a Danish coach and three Danish players.
-But Jurong escaped the relegation.
+But Jurong Town escaped the relegation.

 In 1994, this time no chance, even with players from Slovakia, the club was relegated to Division One.

 In 1995, the club was relegated to Division Two.

-In 1996, after doing so badly in the past three years, K Suppiah the club manager wanted to help Jurong FC to come back.
+In 1996, after doing so badly in the past three years, K Suppiah the club manager wanted to help Jurong Town to come back.
 He engaged Mr Jimmy Pearson to be the coach and M.Somasamy team manager for 1996 team and with two signings from Ghana and one from Nigeria.
-It worked as Jurong were the group Champion in its group and earned a place in the S-League 1997.
+It worked as Jurong Town were the group Champion in its group and earned a place in the S.League 1997.